-Information about the park, directions, admissions fees, and fishing are posted under Visitor Information (at the top left) or questions can be answered by contacting the park.
-The Educator Information button connects to a a redesigned page allowing educators to plan a visit, find descriptions of our school programs and teacher resources, find information about professional development opportunities, information for home schooling, and fill out an on-line group reservation visit request.
+Information about the park, directions, admissions fees, visiting tips, fishing, and more are posted under Visitor Information (at the top left) or questions can be answered by contacting the park.
+The Educator Information button allows educators to plan a visit, find descriptions of our school programs and many teacher resources, find information about professional development opportunities, information for home schooling, and fill out an on-line group reservation visit request.

 This web site supports the Falls of the Ohio Foundation and the Falls of the Ohio State Park.

-Contains images from all time periods and locations.
+Contains images & information from all time periods and locations.

 Newest & Latest Features!

-Short Articles for the Home Gardener - New!
+Short Articles for the Home Gardener - Recent addition